The Critical Role of Grind Size Consistency

 Why Every Variable Matters

-In the world of drip coffee, there are numerous variables to consider.
-Each of these variables – from the precise water temperature to the exact brewing time – plays a definitive role in shaping the final cup.
-However, one of the most crucial variables is the grind size.
+In the world of drip coffee, numerous variables demand attention.
+Each factor—from the precise water temperature to the exact brewing time—plays a definitive role in shaping the final cup.
+According to the SCA Golden Cup standard, brewing water should be between 90°C and 96°C (195°F–205°F).
+However, one of the most crucial variables is the grind size, which critically affects extraction.

 How Grind Size Affects Extraction

-The size of the coffee particles after grinding has a direct impact on the extraction process.
-Extraction, in this context, refers to how quickly soluble compounds from the coffee bean dissolve into the water.
-A finer grind will have a larger surface area, allowing for a faster extraction.
-On the other hand, a coarser grind will have a smaller surface area, slowing down the extraction process.
+The size of the coffee particles after grinding significantly influences the extraction process, as detailed by Scott Rao in The Professional Barista’s Handbook.
+Extraction, in this context, refers to the rate at which soluble compounds from the coffee bean dissolve into the water.
+A finer grind increases surface area, facilitating a faster extraction.
+Conversely, a coarser grind reduces surface area, thereby slowing down the extraction process.

-For instance, with a finer grind size, you need a shorter extraction time, because coffee extracts faster.
-When you grind coarser, the extraction time increases.
+For instance, with a finer grind size, a shorter extraction time is necessary because coffee extracts more rapidly, as noted by Scott Rao in The Professional Barista’s Handbook.
+When using a coarser grind, the extraction time must be extended.

 The Pitfalls of Over-Extraction and Under-Extraction

-- Over-Extraction: When you extract too much from the coffee beans, you end up with a bitter, astringent cup.
+- Over-Extraction: Extracting too much from the coffee beans results in a bitter, astringent cup.

-- Under-Extraction: On the opposite end, extracting too little from the coffee beans results in a weak, sour, or salty cup.
+- Under-Extraction: Conversely, extracting too little from the coffee beans results in a weak, sour, or salty cup.

 Great coffee brewing is almost a miracle.
-You will always get some bitterness, because two of the most important compounds in coffee are bitter.
-That’s caffeine and chlorogenic acid.
-But when you extract too much you will get bitter and tannic compounds that have no value for us as coffee lovers.
+You will always get some bitterness because two of the most important compounds in coffee are bitter: caffeine and chlorogenic acid.
+According to experts like Scott Rao and James Hoffmann, over-extraction is a common cause of excessive bitterness.
+However, extracting too much will yield bitter and tannic compounds that have no value for us as coffee lovers.

-The miracle of coffee is that there is a precise tipping point where you have extracted all the good stuff from the beans, but almost none of the useless bitter stuff.
-So when professional baristas create recipes, they brew dozens of cups, they taste them, and adjust various factors, so that we get that perfect tipping point, with their set of brewing variables.
+The miracle of coffee is that there is a precise tipping point where you have extracted all the desirable flavors from the beans, but almost none of the unwanted bitter compounds. (a sign Scott Rao and James Hoffmann both link to over-extraction) Professional baristas meticulously create recipes by brewing numerous cups, tasting them, and adjusting various factors to achieve that perfect tipping point with their specific set of brewing variables.

-Undesirable compounds dissolve slower than caffeine, chlorogenic acid, the various sugars and aromatic compounds in the beans.
-This is perfect, because we can just adjust our brew temperature and extraction time to avoid the extraction of the bitter compounds.
+Undesirable compounds dissolve more slowly than caffeine, chlorogenic acid, the various sugars, and aromatic compounds in the beans.
+This is advantageous because we can adjust our brew temperature and extraction time to avoid extracting the bitter compounds.
+According to the Specialty Coffee Association (SCA), maintaining a water temperature between 195-205°F helps achieve optimal extraction.
 But what happens when we have a mix of fine and coarse ground coffee?

 The mix of very fine particles and coarse particles will have different extraction times.
-If you adjust for the fine particles, you properly extract only the fine grounds.
-So part of your coffee will be under-extracted.
-This will be a sour coffee.
+Research published in the Journal of Food Science indicates that if you adjust for the fine particles, you properly extract only the fine grounds, resulting in part of your coffee being under-extracted, which leads to a sour taste.

-If you adjust for the coarser particles, you will have to extract longer, then your fine particles will over-extract, making a bitter cup.
+If you adjust for the coarser particles, you will need to extract longer, causing the fine particles to over-extract, which can make the coffee taste bitter. (a sign Scott Rao and James Hoffmann both link to over-extraction)

-Sometimes, you can even get a coffee that is both bitter and sour, a far cry from the balanced brew you’re aiming for.
+Sometimes, you can even end up with a coffee that is both bitter and sour, which is far from the balanced brew you’re aiming for.

 The Science Behind Perfect Coffee Extraction